-Throughout the War of 1812, fortune smiled on Constitution.
-She handily bested her foes in battle, but she was also incredibly adroit at evading capture by superior forces.
-At the very beginning of the war, her crew prevented the ship from falling victim to a large British squadron off New York.
-Tomorrow marks the 200th anniversary of her second miraculous escape.
-This time she was fortunate to have the town of Marblehead, Massachusetts under her lee.
+Throughout the War of 1812, fortune smiled on USS Constitution.
+The ship handily bested its foes in battle, but Constitution was also incredibly adroit at evading capture by superior forces.
+At the very beginning of the war, the crew prevented the ship from falling victim to a large British squadron off New York.
+April 3, 2014 marks the 200th anniversary of Constitution’s second miraculous escape.
+This time the ship was fortunate to have the town of Marblehead, Massachusetts under its lee.

 After a thorough refit in Boston, Constitution slipped out to sea on the last day of December 1813 and headed for the West Indies.
 Between the middle of January and the end of March, the ship captured only four vessels, including a 13-gun Royal Navy schooner.

 Before leaving Boston, Captain Charles Stewart installed some experimental iron provision tanks, but these had started to leak, spoiling much of the ship’s supply of beef.
 In addition, the ship’s stem sprung a leak, making about 30 inches of water in 10 hours.
 While chasing a Spanish schooner near Bermuda on March 19, the ship made a number of heavy pitches into steep seas and cracked the mainmast nearly its whole length.
 Added to the ship’s problems, some of the crew developed scurvy.
 In light of these issues, Stewart decided to return to the United States as soon as possible.